Diggs Revol Dog Crate (Small/Medium)

 What to Look For: A Flat-Coated Retriever Buyer's Checklist

-When comparing dog crates for your Flat-Coated Retriever, these are the factors we weigh most heavily -- in order of importance for this breed:
+When I'm comparing dog crates for a Flat-Coated Retriever, these are the factors I weigh most heavily -- ranked by importance for this breed:

 Size Appropriateness

-The Flat-Coated Retriever at 55-70 lbs needs products specifically sized for their large frame.
-We only recommend products available in the correct size range.
+The Flat-Coated Retriever at 55-70 lbs needs products sized for their large frame.
+I only recommend options available in the correct size range -- "close enough" doesn't cut it.

 Durability

 With the Flat-Coated Retriever's very-high energy, durability is non-negotiable.
-We eliminate any product that does not hold up to vigorous daily use.
+I eliminate anything that doesn't hold up to vigorous daily use -- if it can't survive Maple, it's not making my list.

 Portability

-We evaluate this factor specifically for Flat-Coated Retriever dogs, considering their large size, very-high energy level, and medium flat coat.
+I evaluate this factor specifically for Flat-Coated Retriever dogs, accounting for their large size, very-high energy level, and medium flat coat.

 Ventilation

-We evaluate this factor specifically for Flat-Coated Retriever dogs, considering their large size, very-high energy level, and medium flat coat.
+I evaluate this factor specifically for Flat-Coated Retriever dogs, accounting for their large size, very-high energy level, and medium flat coat.

 Ease Of Cleaning